MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/project-build/troubleshooting-dotnet-framework-targeting-errors.md

 ---
-title: Troubleshooting .NET Framework Targeting Errors
+title: Troubleshoot .NET Framework targeting errors
-description: Learn about MSBuild errors that might occur because of reference issues and how you can resolve those errors. ms.custom: sap:Project/Build System ms.date: 03/09/2023 ms.topic: troubleshooting
+description: This article provides a resolution for MSBuild errors that might occur because of reference issues and also about how you to resolve those errors. ms.custom: sap:Project/Build System ms.date: 03/09/2023 ms.topic: troubleshooting